othy1010/kompose-extension/README.md

 ## Usage

 1. Open a Docker Compose file (named `docker-compose.yml` or any variant).
-2. Click on the icon in the editor title bar to trigger the `kompose.multiStep` command.
+2. Click on the icon in the editor title bar to trigger the `kompose.generate` command.

 ## Under the Hood